Mathematical formalism of physics of systems with motivation: Peculiarities of social systems

 \section{Peculiarities of social systems}

 Below we will list basic characteristics distinguishing social and physical systems from each other that are essential for the further mathematical constructions.

 \begin{itemize} \item (\textit{Individuality and complexity}) Social systems are made up of elements (individuals, agents, decision makers, etc.) with pronounced individuality in behavior and cognition.
-Besides, from the standpoint of the modeling, human beings are maltifactorial objects; the detailed behavior of each of them is a complex outcome of not only social processes but a large number of physiological and psychological ones.
+Besides, as noted in the Introduction, from the standpoint of the modeling, human beings are maltifactorial objects; the detailed behavior of each of them is a complex outcome of not only social processes but a large number of physiological and psychological ones \cite{1}.
 So many factors really influencing social phenomena remain uncontrollable and lying beyond the analysis of social systems.
 By contrast, elements of physical systems are assumed to admit of a complete description at least on the ``microscopic'' level and elements of one type are identical in properties.

 \item(\textit{Uncertainty}) The individuality and complexity of human beings endow social systems with original variability and partial uncertainty.
-As a result both the regular and random factors are present in their dynamics on any level of detail.
+As a result both the regular and random factors are present in their dynamics on any level of detail \cite{6.3,6.4}.
 The classical dynamics of natural objects is deterministic on the ``microscopic'' level and the probabilistic formalism used in the statistical physics is caused by their reduced description.\footnote{The quantum uncertainty reflecting the wave-particle dualism is unrelated to the subject under discussion.}

-\item(\textit{Memory and time constraints}) The laws of social systems can change as the human society evolves.
-Thereby, first, a specific implementation of these laws should have its onset and a finite lifetime.
-Second, in studying the regularities of social systems reproducing the initial conditions could be hampered or even impossible.
-Third, a priory, it is not clear how long the memory of social objects is.
+\item(\textit{Memory and time constraints}) Human society changes in time.
+So, first, in studying the regularities of social systems reproducing the initial conditions could be hampered or even impossible.
+Second, a priory, it is not clear how long the memory of social objects is.
 In other words, how long time span should separate events in the past from the present instant in order to ignore their effects \emph{within the most detailed description}.
+For example, stock markets, where human factor definitely matters, exhibit a long-time memory behavior, namely, time correlations in the volatility of returns are characterized by a power decay (see, e.g, \cite{27,28}).
 Natural systems, by contrast, are characterized by the reproducibility; under the same initial and external conditions either their dynamics or probabilistic characteristics are identical on all the trails.
 In this meaning, the history of natural systems does not matter.